opentracker-es/opentracker-trabajadores/CONTRIBUTING.md

 ---

-Thank you for contributing to OpenTracker! 🚀
+Thank you for contributing to OpenJornada! 🚀

 For questions specific to this component, open an issue in this repository.
-For general project questions, see [opentracker-core](https://bitbucket.org/[YOUR-WORKSPACE]/opentracker-core).
+For general project questions, see [openjornada-core](https://bitbucket.org/[YOUR-WORKSPACE]/openjornada-core).